Puckle gun: Production and use

 A prototype was shown in 1717 to Great Britain's Board of Ordnance, who were not impressed.
 At a later public trial held in 1722, a Puckle gun was able to fire 63 shots in seven minutes (approximately nine rounds per minute) in the midst of a driving rain storm.
-A rate of nine rounds per minute compared favourably to musketeers of the period, who could be expected to fire between two and five rounds per minute depending on the quality of the troops, with experienced troops expected to reliably manage three rounds a minute under fair conditions; it was however inferior in fire rate to earlier repeating weapons such as the Kalthoff repeater which fired up to six times faster.
+A rate of nine rounds per minute compared favourably to musketeers of the period, who could be expected to fire between two and five rounds per minute depending on the quality of the troops, with experienced troops expected to reliably manage three rounds a minute under fair conditions; it was, however, inferior in fire rate to earlier repeating weapons such as the Kalthoff repeater, which fired up to six times faster.

 The Puckle gun drew few investors and never achieved mass production or sales to the British armed forces.
 As with other designs of the time it was hampered by "clumsy and undependable flintlock ignition" and other mechanical problems.
 A leaflet of the period sarcastically observed of the venture that "they're only wounded who hold shares therein".
 Production was highly limited and may have been as few as just two guns, one a crude prototype made of iron, the other a finished weapon made from brass.

 John Montagu, 2nd Duke of Montagu, Master-General of the Ordnance during 1740–1749, purchased two guns for an unsuccessful expedition in 1722 to capture St Lucia and St Vincent.
 While shipping manifests state "2 Machine Guns of Puckles" (sic) were among the cargo that departed from Portsmouth, there is no evidence that the guns were ever used in battle.

 Surviving examples

 Two original examples are on display at former Montagu homes: one at Boughton House and another at Beaulieu Palace House.
 There is a replica of a Puckle gun at Buckler's Hard Maritime Museum in Hampshire.
 Blackmore's British Military Firearms 1650–1850 lists "Puckle's brass gun in the Tower of London" as illustration 77, though this appears to have been a gun belonging to the former Montagu estate (at that point owned by the Buccleuch family) on loan to the Tower at the time.

 There is another example from China's Palace Museum in the Forbidden City in Beijing.
-According to the official record, it was among the three Puckle guns that were given as gift to the Emperor in 1804.
+According to the official record, it was among the three Puckle guns that were given as gift to the emperor in 1804.
 The Chinese named them lunzipao (轮子炮), meaning "wheel gun".
-The curators did not know its true origin, and mistook the flint lock as the sight, and the gun as fired by lit match.
+The curators did not know its true origin, and mistook the flintlock as the sight, and that the gun was fired by a lit match.

-One example of brass Puckle Gun was apparently bought by Tsar Pyotr I and delivered to Russia in 1718.
-Currently it resides in the collection of Military History Museum of Artillery, Engineers and Signal Corps.
+One example of brass Puckle gun was apparently bought by Tsar Pyotr I and delivered to Russia in 1718.
+Currently it resides in the collection of the Military History Museum of Artillery, Engineers and Signal Corps in Saint Petersburg.